Navarre: Linguistic division of the territory and legal consequences

 According to the 1978 Spanish constitution and the Amejoramiento del Fuero, a Navarrese law establishing the basic institutional make-up of the chartered community of Navarre, Spanish is the official language of Navarre, while the Basque language is also the official language in Basque-Speaking areas.
 Unlike any other statutes in the Spanish autonomous communities owning a regional language, the Amejoramiento omits citing Basque as a specific language of its people or its consideration as part of the Navarrese heritage.

-The Statutory Law of Basque of 1986 defined the above areas, creating the Basque-speaking zone, an area north-east of Navarre in which Basque is the co-official language along with Spanish.
-This law recognizes Spanish and Basque as Navarre's lenguas propias (a Spanish legal term meaning that a language in an autonomous community in Spain has co-official status along with Spanish), according to the Foral Law 18/1986 of Basque.
+The Statutory Law of Basque of 1986 defined the above areas, creating the Basque-speaking zone, an area in northern Navarre in which Basque is the co-official language along with Spanish.
+This law recognizes Spanish and Basque as Navarre's lenguas propias (i.e. 'native languages'), according to the Foral Law 18/1986 of Basque.
 This law divides Navarre into three linguistically distinct areas, a Basque-speaking zone, where Basque is the dominant language, a Mixed-speaking zone, where Basque and Spanish are both dominant, and a Non-Basque speaking zone, where Spanish is the dominant language.
 In the latter, the public entities of Navarre are required to use only Spanish, but in the mixed area the use of Basque is also confined to certain position.
 The area of the municipalities belonging to the Basque-speaking and Mixed Basque and Spanish-speaking zones are the following: